phalcon/documentation/docs/response.md

 ## Files

-The `setFileToSend()` helper method allows you to easily set a file to be sent back to the caller using the response object.
+The `setFileToSend()` helper method allows you to set a file to be sent back to the caller using the response object.
 This is particularly useful when we want to introduce download file functionality in our application.

 The method accepts the following parameters: